5 Important Postpartum Vitamins New Moms Should Take - Baby Chick

 Buy Here

-Postpartum depression is real and common among new mothers.
-The condition affects about 1 in 7 new moms in the U.S.3 within the first year of having their baby.
-Nearly half go undiagnosed or do not seek treatment/support.4 Fish oil is a source of Omega 3 and fatty acids, which may help reduce the symptoms of postpartum depression.5 I have been taking fish oil as a postpartum supplement and can say that it has effectively kept the baby blues at bay.
+Postpartum depression is real and common among new mothers.5 The condition affects about one in seven new moms in the U.S. within the first year of having their baby.3 Nearly half go undiagnosed or do not seek treatment/support.4 Fish oil is a source of omega-3 and fatty acids, which may help reduce the symptoms of postpartum depression.6 I have been taking fish oil as a postpartum supplement and can say it has effectively kept the baby blues at bay.
 It’s been a while since I gave birth, but because I am still breastfeeding, I am keeping it a part of my daily postpartum vitamin regimen.
-This is because Omega 3’s are also proven to aid in developing infants’ brain and eye tissue.6
+This is because omega-3s are also proven to aid in developing infants’ brain and eye tissue.6

 3. Vitamin D